Betty-Blocks-Services/import-csv/README.md

 ![image](https://user-images.githubusercontent.com/96063344/227200400-48686778-9c22-4d61-970d-0961973887ef.png)

-Specify the model in which the CSV records will be imported.
+Specify the data model in which the CSV records will be imported.

 ### CSV MAPPING: